John E.N. Smith

 Biography

-John Edward Naylor Smith (1937 - 2011) was born in Colne, England, the 2nd child of Albert Edward Smith and Freda Mary Naylor.
-The family emigrated to Sydney, Australia in 1955, and John began to study at Sydney University, and the Australian Forestry School in Canberra, before working in Papua New Guinea as a forestry cadet.
-He met and married Mary, who he met in Canberra when she was completing her midwifery.
+John Edward Nayler Smith (1937 - 2011) was born in Colne, England, the 2nd child of Albert Edward Smith and Freda Mary Nayler.
+The family emigrated to Sydney, Australia in 1955, and John began to study at Sydney University, and the Australian Forestry School in Canberra, before working in Papua New Guinea, first as a forestry cadet, then progressing through various levels of management, as well as involvement in research and education there.
+He met and married Marie, who he met in Canberra when she was completing her midwifery.